eshikafe/wxSynfig/README.md

 - Port mypaint brush library to Cython.
 - Use Swig for C/C++ libraries only where there's no performance improvement over Cython.
 - Use existing Python ports where applicable.
+- Add publication to HTML5 Canvas and WebGL

 Philosophy
 ------------